-“– Drag racing is about unity, not differences,” says Herman Jolink, a 70-year-old drag racing legend with an extraordinary story of resilience.
+“Drag racing is about unity, not differences,” says Herman Jolink, a 70-year-old drag racing legend with an extraordinary story of resilience.

 Despite facing life-threatening health issues and immense challenges, Jolink remains as passionate as ever about the sport that has defined his life.

-As the day wound down, my son and I took a lap around the tents “backstage.”
-There, amidst the racers and their bikes, I saw Jolink unloading items he wanted to sell.
+As the day wound down, my son and I took a lap around the tents “backstage”.
+There, amidst the racers and their bikes and cars, I saw a skinny, long haird man with cotton in his ears unloading items he wanted to sell.
 He seemed to be working alone, so I asked if he needed a hand.
-To my surprise, he took me up on my offer—but not to help unload.
-Instead, I found myself helping him disassemble his rear wheelie bar and wheel to fit a new chain.
+He took me up on my offer—but not to help unload.

 The process was tedious, but my son thrived in the moment.
 Herman offered him licorice from a tin and encouraged him to pitch in, asking him to fetch tools and zip ties.
-When I tried to help my son follow Herman’s instructions, he stopped me, saying:

-“Let him work it out himself.”
+“Let him work it out himself”.

-It was a striking glimpse into Jolink’s unfiltered personality—blunt yet deeply invested in sharing his passion.
+It was a glimpse into Jolink’s unfiltered personality—blunt yet deeply invested in sharing his passion.
 Before we could finish the task, a pair of patched bikers—friends from the Netherlands—arrived to help.
 Not long after, one of Herman’s colleagues turned up as well, only to be scolded for watching drag races instead of lending a hand.

 Herman Jolink’s dedication to drag racing is as legendary as his custom-built Ducati motorcycles.
 At nearly 70, Jolink has seen it all—decades of racing, personal hardships, and the evolution of motorsport.
 Yet, his passion for the track burns as brightly as it did when he first started.

 “I never sell a bike,” Jolink chuckles, explaining how his garage has turned into a personal museum of his career.
-Each frame and engine tells a story of countless hours spent perfecting machines, including his current ride, a Ducati 750 Super Sport modified to a roaring 1,408cc powerhouse.
-“It’s all mechanical—no computers.
-I don’t like systems that make people think less.”
+Each frame and engine tells a Ducati Panigale 1199, modified to 1,408cc powerhouse.

 A brush with mortality has not slowed him down.
 Last year, Jolink faced a grim diagnosis—a 5.5 cm tumor in his colon, combined with complications in his kidney and prostate.
 “It was very close—I nearly died,” he admits.
 His determination to live fully, however, remains unshaken.